bizzabo/teevid-sdk-samples/teevid-client-native/README.md

 ```

 #### 4. In order to build demo UI app do the following:
-	1. Navigate to the directory where yoour sources are stored
+	1. Navigate to the directory where your sources are stored
 		cd <your_source_dir>

 	2. Download sources:
 		git clone https://github.com/TeeVid/sdk_samples.git

+	3. Run script to fix library issues:
+		./install.sh

-	3. Launch Qt creator
+	4. Launch Qt creator
-	4. Choose "Projects" -> "Open project" -> <your_source_dir>/sdk_samples/desktop/teevid-client-native/teevid-client-native.pro
+	5. Choose "Projects" -> "Open project" -> <your_source_dir>/sdk_samples/desktop/teevid-client-native/teevid-client-native.pro
-	5. Select configuration (Debug or Release)
+	6. Select configuration (Debug or Release)
-	6. In menu bar select:
+	7. In menu bar select:
 		*	"Project" -> "Clean all"
 		*	"Project" -> "Run qmake"
 		*	"Project" -> "Build all" or "Rebuild all"